backand/docs/source/includes/_backand_features.md

 * `userProfile`: This parameter stores the current username, the user's role, and the access token used by the user to perform the action.
 It is of the format {"username": "string", "role": "string", "token": "string"}.
 * `CONSTS`: Primarily used to obtain the API URL from `CONSTS.apiUrl`
 * `config`: Global configuration.
 You can maintain a global JSON configuration for your app.
 Your JSON configuration is consumed in the Config action.
 To update the configuration JSON, go to section `General` in the `Settings` menu on the Backand dashboard.
 * `socket`: `socket` is an object that allows you to send real-time communication events and data to the client. `socket` has 3 methods: `emitUsers`, `emitRole`, and `emitAll`.
-Refer back to our documentation on[Realtime Database Communication here](#realtime-database-communications) for more information.
+Refer back to our documentation on [Realtime Database Communication here](#realtime-database-communications) for more information.

 #### Making HTTP Requests from a custom action
 ```javascript